serverlessworkflow/specification/specification.md

 ]
 }
 ```

-Expression functions must declare their `type` parameter to be `expression`.

 Note that the used function definition type in this case must be `expression` .
 If the referenced function definition type is `rest` (default), this should be regarded as